fipro78/monolith-single_deployment/eclipse-application/README.md

 The following list shows the feature projects of this example:
 * __org.fipro.client.ecf.feature__ - Collects all bundles that are needed for ECF.
-* __org.fipro.client.jaxrs.feature__ - Collects all bundles that are needed for the ECF JAX-RS Distribution Provider.
+* __org.fipro.client.jakartars.feature__ - Collects all bundles that are needed for the ECF Jakarta-RS Distribution Provider.
 * __org.fipro.client.ui.feature__ - Collects all bundles that are needed for the user interface.

 ## Product Projects